Ensembl/ensembl/CONTRIBUTING.md

 Should you be told to perform some fixes for your pull request you should perform them on your local repo.
 To update the pull request run `git push -f origin hotfix/quickfixtoadaptor` but never do this on a branch you have shared with more than just us.

+# Updating the schema

+Any change that affects the underlying SQL schema needs to come with the following:
+- a patch file, patch_oldrelease_newrelease_version.sql
+See https://github.com/Ensembl/ensembl/blob/release/81/sql/patch_79_80_b.sql for an example This patch describes the actual schema change and updates the meta table to record the change
+- an update to the table.sql file
+The change from the patch should also be included in the table.sql file This is to ensure that a newly created database is identical to an existing database to which the patch was applied
+- an update to the test databases
+The databases used for testing are in https://github.com/Ensembl/ensembl/tree/release/81/modules/t/test-genome-DBs These should be patched with the latest changes to ensure data consistency.
+This can be done using the patching script provided in https://github.com/Ensembl/ensembl-test/blob/master/scripts/patch_test_databases.pl